Bridgy Fed

 Parameters:

-…if the follower protocol handles accepts.
+…if the follower’s protocol supports accepts/rejects.
 Otherwise, does nothing.

 Parameters: